WordPress/openverse/documentation/projects/proposals/3d_model_support/20220221-project_proposal.md

 - It would be ideal to have this under a feature flag in the API.
-We could perform deployments and testing on our staging setup with the flag enabled, but still make other deployments to production with the flag disabled.
-We should be able to run the API for images & audio successfully with the feature flag disabled AND without having run the migrations.
+We could perform deployments and testing on our staging setup with the flag enabled, but still make other deployments to production with the flag inactive.
+We should be able to run the API for images & audio successfully with the feature flag inactive AND without having run the migrations.
 - As we work through this on both the catalog and the API, we should begin compiling information for a document describing the process for adding a **new media type**.
 This will be useful for future media types we are sure to add!